live-clones/gmsh/api/README.txt

 This is provided as a convenience for users of the binary Gmsh SDK whose C++ compiler ABI is not compatible with the ABI of the C++ compiler used to create the SDK.
 To use these C++ bindings of the C API instead of the native C++ API, simply rename `gmsh.h_cwrap' as `gmsh.h'.
-Warning: this will lead to (slightly) reduced performance compared to using the native Gmsh C++ API, as it entails additional data copies between the C++ wrapper, the C API and the native C++ code.
+Note that this will lead to (slightly) reduced performance compared to using the native Gmsh C++ API, as it entails additional data copies between the C++ wrapper, the C API and the native C++ code.

 See `demos/api' for examples on how to use the Gmsh API.
-In particular, `demos/api' contains C++ and Python versions of several of the `.geo' tutorials from `tutorials'.
+In particular, `demos/api' contains C++, C Python and Julia versions of several of the `.geo' tutorials from `tutorials'.

 To add a new function in the Gmsh API: